icon-bg

 High flexibility Time-consuming setup

-Useful templates Not for larger organizations
+Useful templates Not suitable for large organizations

 Integration with other apps